periodo/periodo-website/change-policy.md

 ### `dcterms:source`

 There may be one `dcterms:source` value.
-The value of `dcterms:source` should change only if it is determined that a spelling, punctuation, or other clerical error was made when specifying bibliographic information specific to an individual definition.
+The value of `dcterms:source` should change only if it is determined that a spelling, punctuation, or other clerical error was made when specifying bibliographic information specific to an individual period.

 ### `time:intervalStartedBy` and `time:intervalFinishedBy`